takuhokek/nestdaq/slowdash/docs/UserModule.md

 # Tips
 ### Debug / Log Messages
- To print debug messages from user modules, use the logging module:
+ To print debug messages from user modules, use the logging module.
+Direct outputs to `logging` will be included into SlowDash logging.
+If you do not want this, define a own logger object:
 ```python
 import logging
 logger = logging.getLogger(name)